sidneijp/webblocker/README.md

 webblocker
 ==========

-A simple website list blocker for time periods based on hosts
+A simple website list blocker for time periods based on hosts file.
+Work with python2.7 and python3.x.
+Use just builtins.

-Add a list of websites to hosts file to redirect them to loopback for a period of time defined by the use
+Add a list of websites to hosts file to redirect them to loopback for a period of time defined by the use.

 The rules are define in the `rules.json`.
 See `rules.json.sample` to understand how to use it.
 Basically it's a JSON with `lists` where you